Seeing error code 229 on your Lennox® furnace?

-It’s best to allow a professional like one from Sunbeam Service Experts Heating & Air Conditioning in Buffalo finish repairing or replacing this part.
-Our technicians are NATE certified, which means they’re ready to fix a furnace error like this one.
+It’s better to allow a professional like one from Sunbeam Service Experts in Buffalo finish repairing or replacing this part.
+Our technicians are ACE certified, which means they’re ready to fix a furnace error like this one.

-We want you to be fully satisfied with our furnace repair.
+We want you to be fully happy with our furnace repair in Buffalo.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have various pressure switches to allow the system to run at different speeds—and use less energy.
-These switches also ensure your furnace runs safely and vents excess gases from the heat exchanger.
+These switches also make sure your furnace runs safely and vents excess gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

-Your low pressure switch may not be functioning right if your furnace inducer motor starts up in high speed and high ignition, then slows down and shifts into low-fire mode about 30 seconds after.
+Your low pressure switch may not be working correctly if your furnace inducer motor begins in high speed and high ignition, then loses speed and shifts into low-fire mode about 30 seconds later.

-Your HVAC will communicate something’s amiss with a red flash from its indicator light, which it uses to exhibit error codes.
+Your HVAC will indicates something’s amiss with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.